Today we are looking at spa marketing strategies promotions, and how to successfully implement them in your business.

 You can send out monthly newsletters, promotions and discounts on treatments, your newest blog post and events.
 Just ensure you use a call to action in each email.
 To make your job easier, invest in an automated email marketing software.
 There are many email marketing tools out there that can help you create effective campaigns with little effort.

 One of the most effective and powerful ways to encourage repeat business, introduce new guests, and maximise revenue is to offer spa gift vouchers and cards.
+There are so many spa marketing strategies and promotions you can introduce through selling gift vouchers and gift cards that will skyrocket your revenue.
+One of our clients – The Celtic Manor Resort makes over 2.3 million in gift voucher sales alone.

 The unique and profitable aspect of a gift voucher is the extra revenue they can generate your business.